-Time-Honored Principles and a Wealth of Experience Guide our Coaching Process
+Time-Honored Principles and Experience Guide our Coaching Work with Clients.

 Each client is unique, therefore each executive coaching project is customized to the organization’s need as well as to the individual leaders being developed.

 We begin after receiving an invitation for an introductory visit or phone call.
 We learn what type of coaching a client is looking for, explore the need for an executive coach, determine the scope of work, and discuss what outcomes clients expect to achieve.